Variable-Interactive/NeuralNetwork/README.md

 GeneticEvolution.submit_network(ai)
 ###########################################
 ```
-  - In this example the reward was based on survival time so it makes sence to calculate it at the end of the run, but you can give it rewards ar other places as well.
+  - In this example the reward was based on survival time so it makes sense to calculate it at the end of the run, but you can give it rewards ar other places as well.
 To give reward to Network use `func give_reward(amount: int)`.
 To deduct rewards, use negative sign.
 6. Instance the players when the scene is run using
 ```
 # generate amount of players required by players GeneticEvolution algorithm